Berlin: Two men steal car to redeem recyclable bottles | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The thieves said they took the 30-year-old car when they saw several bottles inside that could be returned for cash, German police have said.
-The two suspects also admitted to being under the influence of drugs.
+The two men said they took the 30-year-old car when they saw several bottles inside that could be returned for cash, German police have said.
+The suspects also admitted to being under the influence of drugs.

-The thieves under investigation fo theft, an illegal race, violation of explosives and narcotics laws, and two hit-and-runs
+The men are under investigation for theft, an illegal race, violation of explosives and narcotics laws and two hit-and-runs

 Two men apparently stole a car in Berlin early on Sunday in order to get a collection of recyclable bottles, authorities said.